 When Sinu Joseph clarified that in the International Conference, the UNICEF representative clarified to her that UNICEF was not building toilets to reduce dropout.
 And we all are told every day by media and different leaders and foreign-funded NGOs that because of lack of toilets our children are leaving schools.
 What a great double standard that the movie Padman also promoted and it is nothing but a lie of United Nations.

 This clears the cloud around the myth created again by UN organization (like UNICEF, UN Women etc.) that girls are leaving education system for lack of access to sanitary pads.

 Foreign Red Tents Vs. Indian Separation of Menstruating Women

-The movie Padman also shows separation of women during menstruation and showed it in such a way to generate hatred against this Indian ‘oppressive’ system, however the same morons promote ‘Red Tents’ for menstruating women in the western world.
+The movie Padman also shows separation of women during menstruation and showed it in such a way to generate hatred against this Indian ‘oppressive’ system, however, the same morons promote ‘Red Tents’ for menstruating women in the western world.
 This is a system to keep women separate during those days.

-During my study on Indian culture, I came across a speech of a global religious leader of a Hindu organization where he told that foreign women were thrilled by the Indian concept of keeping women separate and giving them complete rest and be in their own.
+During my study on Indian culture, I came across a speech of a global religious leader of a Hindu organization where he told that foreign women were thrilled by the Indian concept of keeping women separate and giving them complete rest and be in their own self.
 The Vedic concept was that women undergo a lot of disturbances during those days, and hence should be given complete rest.
-Modern scientists explain this as hormonal disturbance.
+Modern scientists explain this as a hormonal disturbance.
 So, our Vedic society and many other traditional societies have already recognized the need of keeping women separate and giving them space (and also leave from housework) in those days.

 Feminist Hypocrisy in Menstruation Leave